jonlpersson/ed-latimore/site/_posts/2022-11-19-derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 ## A Randomized Evaluator Blinded Study of the Effect of Microneedling in Androgenetic Alopecia

-A 2013 study titled "[A Randomized Evaluator Blinded Study of Effect of Microneedling in Androgenetic Alopecia"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3746236/)&nbsp;compared hair growth between a group that just used a 5% minoxidil solution and one that used a 5% minoxidil solution along with weekly microneedling sessions.
+A 2013 study titled "[A Randomized Evaluator Blinded Study of Effect of Microneedling in Androgenetic Alopecia"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3746236/) compared hair growth between a group that just used a 5% minoxidil solution and one that used a 5% minoxidil solution along with weekly microneedling sessions.

-The results were incredible.&nbsp; Directly from the study:
+The results were incredible.
+Directly from the study:

 > "(1) **Hair counts** – The mean change in hair count at week 12 was significantly greater for the Microneedling group compared to the Minoxidil group (91.4 vs 22.2 respectively).
 (2) **Investigator evaluation** – Forty patients in Microneedling group had +2 to +3 response on a 7-point visual analogue scale, while none showed the same response in the Minoxidil group.
 (3) **Patient evaluation** – In the Microneedling group, 41 (82%) patients reported more than 50% improvement versus only 2 (4.5%) patients in the Minoxidil group.
 Unsatisfied patients to conventional therapy for AGA got good response with Microneedling treatment."